 Country of Operation

-SummaryTo promote the biopsychosocial well-being of children and families who live below poverty line, approaching health in an integrated way and as a social inclusion instrument.
+SummarySaúde Criança aims to promote the biopsychosocial well-being of children and families who live below the poverty line by approaching health in an integrated way and as a social inclusion instrument.

 Key program components

 Associação Saúde Criança, founded in 1991 by Dr. Vera Cordeiro, is a nonprofit organization that works to break the cycle of misery, illness, hospitalization, readmission, and death among children released from public hospitals.
 These children and their families are referred to the organization by a multidisciplinary team of medical professionals.
 Saúde Criança then works with them to create a customized Family Action Plan that focuses on five different domains of well-being: health, income, housing, education, and citizenship.

 This pioneering approach to healthcare is based on the idea that in addition to biological factors, diseases in low-income contexts stem from the social ills associated with poverty.